Quickly exit

 Do I need evidence to report a crime?

-You can report a crime even if you have no evidence apart from your own testimony.
+You can report a crime even if you have no evidence apart from your testimony.
 The offender can be found guilty based on your testimony alone.

 In addition to your statement, the police will gather all available information showing that a crime was committed.
 If you have any evidence, you should present it to the police when you report the crime.

-Why should I report a crime to the police ?
+Why should I report a crime to the police?

 By reporting a crime to the police, you trigger the criminal justice process: a police investigation, the laying of charges if there is sufficient evidence against the suspect, a criminal trial, a verdict, sentencing, etc.